nfrid/due.nvim/README.md

 ## Settings

-Parse any of these settings to setup func to overwrite the defaults:
+Pass any of these settings to setup func to overwrite the defaults:

 ```lua
 require('due_nvim').setup {